www09324063/4x4-MIMO-prototype-system/README.md

 Data arriving from the 4 antennas of BS is forward to the MIMO processors, which are implemented on a independent FPGA device in the PXI-Chassis.
 The FPGA device comprises MIMO processing operations such as precoding and equalization, as well as channel estimation in frequency domain.

 Two USRPs equipped with 4 antennas are used as transmitters, each USRP is connected with a controller computer.
 Note that a single USRP supports two antennas.
 It also supports the signal processing for two single antenna mobile stations which operate independently.
-Here we utilize 4  antenna to represent four independent users.
+Here we utilize 4 antennas to represent four independent users.

 ## Phsical Layer Description